Kimberly Elman Zarecor PhD

 On the Web

-In her architectural history research, Professor Zarecor considers the historical and contemporary architecture in the former Czechoslovakia.
+While developing the new Iowa-based research, Prof. Zarecor continues to be a sought-after scholar of architecture and urbanism in Eastern Europe with a focus on the former Czechoslovakia.
 Her 2011 book with University of Pittsburgh Press, Manufacturing a Socialist Modernity: Housing in Czechoslovakia, 1945-1960, focuses on the intersection of architects, housing design, and the state apparatus in the early years of Communist Party rule.
 It follows the development and deployment of standardized mass-housing types such as the prefabricated structural panel building and examines the relationship between communism and architecture.
 It was awarded an honorable mention by the Czechoslovak Studies Association for the 2011-2012 Book Prize and was an official selection for the Book Pavilion at the 2014 Venice Biennale.
 Academia Press published a Czech translation of the book in February 2015 in the series, Šťastné zítřky.

-An on-going project considers the postwar development of Ostrava, a Czech industrial city with a coal and steel industry dating back to the early nineteenth-century.
-She was a Faculty Fulbright Research Fellow in the Czech Republic in 2011-2012 and a 2013 Erasmus Mundus Fellow in support of this research.
+More recently, she has been looking at themes that expand from the book project into questions of socialist/Second World urbanity, communist visual culture, histories of radical leftwing political thought in architecture, and the professional culture of architectural practice in the postwar period.
+She was a Faculty Fulbright Research Fellow in the Czech Republic in 2011-2012, a 2013 Erasmus Mundus Fellow, and will return to Prague in Spring 2022 as an Erasmus Mundus Fellow at Charles University.
 In addition to her book, she has published a number of journal articles, book chapters, book reviews, and other texts.
 A full list of publications can be found on her CV.
 ISU Digital Repository: http://works.bepress.com/kimberly_zarecor/.